Frequently Asked Questions about Brooklyn Collaborative (15K448)

 What types of social/ emotional supports are available for students?

 Mastery based grading means that our teachers track student learning towards learning targets in each class.
-These targets give us, and you a clear understanding of the learning happening in each class and what work a student still needs to do to master course content and skills.
-We use the Engrade Pro online grade system.
+These targets give us, and families, a clear understanding of the learning happening in each class and what work a student still needs to do to master course content and skills.
+All core classes utilize a mastery grading system where grades start at “Not Yet” (NY) and move up.
+We use iO classroom/Pupil Path online grading system.
+We partner with the DOE Mastery Collaborative for professional development.

 What are Student Led Conferences?

-Student led conferences (SLCs) occur twice a year.
+Student Led conferences (SLCs) occur twice a year in fall and spring.
 During SLCs, the student leads a conversation with his/her family with support from the crew leader.
-Students present examples of their academic work, discuss their progress on course learning targets, and their action plan to achieve increased mastery.
+Students present examples of their academic work, discuss their progress on course learning targets, and collaborate on an action plan to achieve increased mastery.

 Yes, through a partnership with the YWCA, we offer daily, free after school until 6pm for our lower grades students.
 In after school, students have supportive HW help and enrichment opportunities.
-We have a variety of afterschool clubs and classes through partnerships with the Brooklyn Arts Exchange and BAM.
+We have a variety of afterschool clubs and classes through partnerships such as Reelworks.

 What are restorative practices?

 Restorative practices are an array of tools for creating a safe, respectful community and building positive connections among community members, including circles, explicit instruction, and conferences.
-We use restorative practices to help students develop skills in relating well to others and dealing with challenges to harmony in the community.
+We use restorative practices to help students develop skills in relating well to others and in dealing with any conflicts that may arise between students or in the classroom.

 A school that is physically and emotionally safe is necessary for all students to achieve at their highest levels.
 Bullying is entirely contrary to our core values.
 All members of the school community have the right to work and learn in a secure and caring environment.
 They also have a responsibility to contribute, in whatever way they can, to the protection and maintenance of such an environment.
 All staff are trained to respond to bullying and follow our anti-bullying policy which can be found on our school website (bcs448.org).

-Our high school graduation rate is 91%.
-100% of our graduating seniors are admitted to college each year.
+Our average 4-year high school graduation rate is 90%, with 100% of our graduating seniors admitted to college each year.

-100% of students in the Class of 2016 were admitted to multiple colleges, with 75% of graduates matriculating at 4-year colleges.
-Some schools are graduates have attended are: Cornell, NYC, Skidmore, Bard, Barnard, and all schools in the CUNY and SUNY system.
+100% of students in the Class of 2018 were admitted to multiple colleges, with over 50% of graduates matriculating at 4-year colleges.
+Some schools our graduates have attended are: Cornell, NYC, Skidmore, Bard, Barnard, and all schools in the CUNY and SUNY system.